Snehasish Kumar

 academic research

-As a PhD student I worked with the Architecture Research Group at Simon Fraser University advised by Dr. Arrvindh Shriraman.
-I was also supervised by Dr. Nick Sumner and interned with Dr. Viji Srinivasan at IBM.
-My research can be broadly described as generalized methods for application specific hardware specialization.
-I have worked on cache memory systems, coherence protocols, workload characterization and application specific hardware specialization.
+As a PhD student I have conducted research on cache memory systems, coherence protocols, workload characterization and application specific hardware specialization.
 The semiconductor industry specializes hardware for better performance and energy efficiency, but this creates challenges in deciding what to specialize and how to integrate specialized units.
 Current methods require manual effort to restructure workloads.
 My research focused on automated compiler techniques for specialization.
 I’ve developed program analysis techniques to address the problem and synthesized an accelerator workload suite to help researchers.
-My work is available as open-source software.
 I’ve also researched ways to reduce energy consumption from data movement and designed adaptive caching mechanisms.
-My academic research has been published at the following conferences: HPCA’18, HPCA’17, IISWC’16, MICRO’16, ICS’16, ISCA’15, ICS’15, ISCA’13, MICRO’12.
+My academic research has been published at top tier conferences such as: HPCA’18, HPCA’17, IISWC’16, MICRO’16, ICS’16, ISCA’15, ICS’15, ISCA’13, MICRO’12.